abdusco/abdus.dev/src/posts/ffmpeg-metadata/ffmpeg-metadata.md

 I've been maintaining a movie archive for years now.
 Every year or so I go over what I have and do a clean-up if necessary.

-This time I've decided to add metadata about title, year, IMDb links, artists etc. to videos.
-I've written about [a way to do it on PowerShell][metadata], but nothing comes closer to joy I get from writing in Python.
+This time I've decided to add metadata about the title, year, IMDb links, artists, etc. to videos.
+I've written about [a way to do it on PowerShell][metadata], but nothing comes closer to the joy I get from writing in Python.

 ## ffmpeg command
 ffmpeg supports practically anything under the sun, including adding metadata.
-[This answer][ffmpeg_addmeta] on StackOverflow put me in the right path.
+[This answer][ffmpeg_addmeta] on StackOverflow put me on the right path.
 With ffmpeg, adding metadata is simply including `-metadata key=value` arguments in the command:

 ```cmd
 ffmpeg -i video.mkv -c:a copy -c:v copy -c:s copy -movflags use_metadata_tags -map_metadata 0 -metadata title="Hello World" -metadata year=2020 video.metadata.mkv